Information on this page is for customers in

 What is managed charging and Demand Response?

 Managed charging programs provide incentives to customers who adjust or permit their utility to adjust the timing of their EV charging.
-Managed charging helps minimize energy consumption during times of peak demand, or stress, on the utility grid.
-In doing so, the utilities encourage more efficient use of the electrical grid, which reduces our region’s electricity cost.
+Managed charging helps minimize energy consumption during times of peak demand, or stress, on the electric grid.
+In doing so, utilities encourage more efficient use of the electrical grid, which reduces our region’s electricity cost.
 Presently, managed charging functions in two ways: through demand response events and off-peak charging.

-Demand Response for EVs is a brand of Managed Charging where signals are sent from the utility to the EV owner and their EV.
+Demand Response for EVs is a type of Managed Charging where signals are sent from the utility to the EV owner and their EV.
 These are called “Events,” and during these Events, the user is expected to allow the utility to curtail or turn off their charging for the duration of an event, usually 2-3 hours.

 Off-peak charging allows participants to manage their own charging schedule and be incentivized for charging at times that are beneficial for their utility.
 The goal of off-peak charging is to have a high portion of charging take place during off-peak times when there is less demand on the electric grid.
-Off-peak charging times include any time outside of 3 p.m. to 9 p.m. on non-holiday weekdays.
+Off-peak charging times include any time outside of 3:00 p.m. to 9:00 p.m. on non-holiday weekdays.

 Still have questions?